 Safety Event reporting form improvements

 Once the reporter has entered the description (“Briefly describe what happened”) the system provides a list of the most likely classifications.
+The user story for Classification Suggestions explains the new feature.

 Results